sarkrui/sshsh/README.md

 - Optimized connection settings
 - Proper security settings

+## Key Management

+The script offers two options for SSH key management:

+1. **Create a new SSH key**: The script will generate a new RSA key with 4096 bits
+2. **Use an existing SSH key**: You can provide the path to your existing SSH key, and the script will:
+   - Copy it to the correct location
+   - Automatically generate a public key if one doesn't exist
+   - Set proper permissions

 ## Security Note

-The script will prompt you for an email address to associate with your SSH key.
+The script will prompt you for information as needed.
 It will never store your private key information in any remote location.